-Assistive Technology and Services, Environmental Modifications, Respite Care Camp, Transportation, and Vehicle Modifications - Payments for market rate services are based on the specific needs of the participant and the piece of equipment, item or service, type of modifications, or service design and delivery method as documented in the PCP Detailed Service authorization and PCIS2 as applicable.
+Assistive Technology and Services, Environmental Modifications, Respite Care Camp, Transportation, and Vehicle Modifications - Payments for market rate services are based on the specific needs of the participant and the piece of equipment, item or service, type of modifications, or service design and delivery method as documented in the PCP and associated Service Funding Plan or Detailed Service authorization and PCIS2 as applicable.
 For needed services identified in the team planning process that do not lend themselves to an hourly rate (e.g., assistive technology, environmental modifications, etc.), the estimated actual cost, based on the identified need (e.g., a specific piece of equipment) or historical cost data, is included in the participant's PCP and service authorization budget.
 The applicable service definitions and limitations included in this Waiver program application may provide additional requirements for payment of these services.
 The DDA Regional Office fiscal staff review provider invoices to ensure costs for market rate services are authorized on an individual's PCP.
 The rate study established upper pay limits for these services, except for Assistive Technology.
 Assistive Technology includes various devices that are driven by market cost.
 Items that cost more than \$1,000 must be recommended by an independent evaluation of the participant's needs.
 All requests are reviewed and approved by the DDA Regional Offices.
 The payment limit and any other limiting parameters will be programmed into MMIS and LTSSMaryland to avoid overpayment of these services.
-The payment will only be made after DDA or FMCS determines with evidence that the required activities have been completed as per DDA regulations and policy.
+Employment Services Co-Worker Employment rate is limited to an upper payment limit.
+The payment will only be made after DDA or FMSFMCS determines with evidence that the required activities have been completed as per DDA regulations and policy.